-The observations, insights, and writings of the ancient Greeks are noteworthy for the history of environmental health.
-Around the fifth century BC, the ancient Greek philosophers had developed the concept of the relationship between environmental factors and human health; instead of advocating for the workings of supernatural factors and the belief that magic potions would have curative powers, their philosophical position linked the influence of environment to disease.
+The observations, insights, and writings of the ancient Greeks are noteworthy for the history of environmental health.35 Around the 5th century BCE, the ancient Greek philosophers had developed the concept of the relationship between environmental factors and human health; instead of advocating for the workings of supernatural factors and the belief that magic potions would have curative powers, their philosophical position linked the influence of environment to disease.

-Hippocrates, who lived between 460 and 370 BC, often is referred to as "the father of medicine."
-(See Figure 1-11.)
-Hippocrates emphasized the role of the environment as an influence on people's health and health status in his work titled On Airs, Waters, and Places (ca. 400 BC).
+Hippocrates, who lived between 460 and 370 BCE, often is referred to as "the father of medicine."
+(See FIGURE 1.12.)
+Hippocrates emphasized the role of the environment as an influence on people's health and health status in his work titled On Airs, Waters, and Places (ca 400 BCE).
 The Greek philosopher proposed that environmental and climatic factors such as the weather, seasons, and prevailing winds; the quality of air, water, and food; and one's geographic location were influential in causing changes in human health.
 He espoused the doctrine of maintaining equilibrium among the body's four humors, known as yellow bile, black bile, phlegm, and blood; imbalance among the four humors caused by environmental influences led to the onset of infectious diseases.

-Many of the principles identified by Hippocrates regarding the impact of the environment on human health and disease remain credible despite the great increases in medical knowledge that have occurred since Hippocrates' time.
-For example, now it is known that polluted water is associated with many types of waterborne infections (e.g., cholera and cryptosporidiosis [discussed later in this text]).
-Consistent with the belief that air is a factor in diseases is the origin of the term malaria (bad air), a disease that is carried by airborne mosquitoes that dwell in standing pools of water.
+Many of the principles identified by Hippocrates regarding the impact of the environment on human health and disease remain credible despite the great increases in medical knowledge that have occurred since Hippocrates' time.35 For example, now it is known that polluted water is associated with many types of waterborne infections (e.g., cholera and cryptosporidiosis [discussed later in this text]).
+Consistent with the belief that air is a factor in disease is the origin of the term malaria (bad air), a disease that is carried by airborne mosquitoes that dwell in standing pools of water.

-The ancient Greeks and Romans both recognized that chemicals used in the production of metals could be poisonous.
-Also, Hippocrates identified the toxic properties of lead.
-The toxic properties of sulfur and zinc were pointed out by the Roman scholar Pliny the Elder (AD 29-79) during the first century AD; Pliny invented a mask constructed from the bladder of an animal for protection against dusts and metal fumes.
-During the second century AD, the renowned Greek physician Galen (AD 129-200) outlined the pathological aspects of lead toxicity and suggested that mists from acids could endanger the health of copper miners.
+For many years, people have known about the harmful effects of heavy metals.36 Hippocrates identified the toxic properties of lead.37 The toxic properties of sulfur and zinc were pointed out by the Roman scholar Pliny the Elder (CE 29-79) during the 1st century CE; Pliny invented a mask constructed from the bladder of an animal for protection against dusts and metal fumes.
+During the 2nd century CE, the renowned Greek physician Galen (CE 129-200) outlined the pathological aspects of lead toxicity and suggested that mists from acids could endanger the health of copper miners.37